 Modesto Pedestrian Accident Lawyer

-Those are startling statistics, especially when you consider the fact that pedestrian accidents often involve catastrophic injuries for the person hit by a car, pickup truck, or SUV.
+Those are startling statistics, especially when you consider that pedestrian accidents often involve catastrophic injuries for the person hit by a car, pickup truck, or SUV.
 Unfortunately, pedestrian accidents are becoming more frequent.
 For example, pedestrian deaths skyrocketed by roughly 10 percent in 2015, according to U.S. News & World Report.
 Some analysts attribute the increase in pedestrian accidents to the proliferation of cellphone use distracting both drivers and pedestrians.
-Four states — California, Florida, Texas and New York — accounted for 42 percent of the pedestrian deaths in the first six months of 2015, according to the aforementioned U.S. News article.
+Four states — California, Florida, Texas, and New York — accounted for 42 percent of the pedestrian deaths in the first six months of 2015.
 California actually leads the nation in the number of pedestrian fatalities, according to the LA Times.
-This means that potentially hundreds of people in and around Modesto are suffering serious, permanent injuries, or are losing their lives, as a result of a pedestrian accident.
+This means that potentially hundreds of people in and around Modesto are suffering serious, permanent injuries or are losing their lives due to a pedestrian accident.

 If you or a loved one was hit by a motor vehicle and suffered serious injuries, you need to contact a Modesto pedestrian accident lawyer sooner rather than later to discuss your legal options.Filing a Pedestrian Accident Wrongful Death Claim

 Only specific individuals listed in the California Code of Civil Procedure can file a wrongful death legal action in a Modesto civil court.
 The California Code lists the following as eligible people who may take this type of legal action on behalf of a deceased loved one:

 - The decedent’s surviving spouse or domestic partner;